LearnChemE/LearnChemE.github.io/README.md

 This repository includes simulations created for https://www.learncheme.com/ to demonstrate the fundamental concepts of chemical and biological engineering, among other related topics.
 It also contains embedabble features and scripts used on LearnChemE.
 Contact us at learncheme@gmail.com to collaborate or inquire.

+`/demos/` **contains the source code for all of the simulations available on our website.**

+`/lab-experiments/` **contains our virtual laboratory experiments.** See https://learncheme.com/virtual-laboratories/ for more information.

 `/accordion_iframes/` contains embeddable "accordion" elements used on LearnChemE.com.

-`/demos/` contains the source code for all of the simulations available on our website.

 `/home_page/` contains styling for https://learncheme.github.io.

 `/iframe/` contains embeddable quizzes covering various engineering topics.

-`/lab-experiments/` contains virtual laboratory experiments.
-See https://learncheme.com/virtual-laboratories/ for more information.

 `/learnchemejs/` contains the first prototypes of our in-browser simulations, developed in 2017, which served as a precursor for all of the simulations developed thereafter.